St. Michael's Basilica (Miramichi, New Brunswick): Features

-With an austere beauty and pleasing lines, the basilica was built as the cathedral of a once-extensive Diocese of Chatham, that covered the northern part of the province.
+The basilica was built as the cathedral of a once-extensive Diocese of Chatham, that covered the northern part of the province.
 The diocese moved to the French-speaking town of Bathurst, approximately 45 mi north, in 1938, and Sacred Heart Cathedral became the seat of the new Diocese of Bathurst.

 Notable features of the cathedral are the Lady chapel to the west of the main church, a tall single spire (once illuminated by the Canadian Air Force because of the proximity of a fighter base), a green copper roof, and a matching Bishop's Palace to the southeast.
-Its great bells, whether tolling a funeral, sounding the Angelus or joyously ringing in Easter or Christmas, have long been a feature of life in the town.
+Its bells, whether tolling a funeral, sounding the Angelus, or ringing in Easter or Christmas, have long been a feature of life in the town.
 A fine stand of linden trees, planted by Bishop James Rogers, stands to the east of the basilica, in front of the palace.

 Designation

 The church is unique in that it was the cathedral of the Diocese of Chatham, but lost that distinction when the see moved in 1938.
-The church was then designated a pro-cathedral until 1989, when Pope John Paul II elevated it to a minor basilica.
+The church was then designated a proto-cathedral until 1989, when Pope John Paul II elevated it to a minor basilica.